-Figure 40 shows the result of the compensation.
+Figure 44 shows the result of the compensation.
 The crossover frequency is 35 kHz, and the phase margin is 45°.
 The response of the system is dominated by the ESR of the output capacitor and is exploited to produce an essentially single-pole system with simple compensation.

-Figure 40.
+Figure 44.
 Overall System Gain and Phase Response

-Figure 40 also shows the phase boost that gives the system a crossover phase margin of 47°.
+Figure 44 also shows the phase boost that gives the system a crossover phase margin of 47°.

-The Bill of Materials (BOM) for this application is given in Table 3.
-The efficiency and load regulation from boards built from this design are shown in Figure 45 and Figure 46.
-Gerber PC layout files and additional application information are available from the factory.
+The bill of materials for this application is shown in Table 3.
+Gerber PCB layout files and additional application information are available from the factory.